-- The internal auditor will produce a relevant extract of the Corporate Register for the forum of the Chief Executive Officer and/or any other relevant members of the Board.
+- The internal auditor will produce a relevant extract of the Corporate Register for the forum of the Executive Chairman and/or any other relevant members of the Board.
 The report will not mention any employees, only the concerns raised, the number of such concerns, from which departments they are related to, the post against which the concerns were related to (if not confidential) and flagging up any lessons arising from the same so as to ensure:-

 - The Company and/or the relevant departments do not repeat any concerns found against the same; and

 - A consistency of treatment across the departments.

 - For the avoidance of doubt, the Corporate Register will be available for inspection by the Internal and External Auditors.

 - This Policy will be reviewed, prior to the start of each calendar year, by the Board of Directors so as to ensure the continuing effectiveness of the same.